-- Medium of instruction English or Marathi - Lectures Four lectures and one tutorial/practical per course per week, i.e., ten lectures per week for fifteen weeks in a semester - Lectures of courses I.1, I.2 and their evaluation will be done in the first semester. - Lectures of courses II.1, II.2 and their evaluation will be done in the second semester. - The project work/internship and their evaluation will be done in the third semester.
+- Medium of instruction English or Marathi - Lectures Three lectures and two tutorial/practical per course per week, i.e., for fifteen weeks in a semester - Lectures of courses I.1, I.2, and I.3 and their evaluation will be done in the first semester. - Lectures of course II.1 and the project work/internship and their evaluation will be done in the second semester.